Sierra crest from Long lake

 The valley is packed with sparkling trailside lakes and streams with lofty granite giants on all sides.

-This is truly a mountain lovers paradise for hiking, fly fishing, camping and climbing.
+This is truly a mountain lovers paradise for hiking, fly fishing

 With all this being the case the area is a very popular destination in the summer.
 Everything from short 1-2 hour strolls up to Marsh or Heart Lake to extensive climbing/backpacking adventures along the crest or over the passes await.